tgleigh202/botframework-ivr/AcquirePhoneNumber.md

 **Note:**

+In case any of these commands fail, or if you get the second, additional small log in prompt, please close PowerShell window and try the PowerShell scripts again.

-Last command `Set-CsOnlineVoiceApplicationInstance` may fail with `CmdletInvocationException` due to longer delays in syncing the application instance (issued in previous command `Sync-CsOnlineApplicationInstance`).
+In particular, last command `Set-CsOnlineVoiceApplicationInstance` may fail with `CmdletInvocationException` due to longer delays in syncing the application instance (issued in previous command `Sync-CsOnlineApplicationInstance`).
 Please retry after few minutes if you run into this.

 **Next step**:  [Create a new Azure Web App Bot](CreateBot.md)